Azure/azure-rest-api-specs/documentation/ci-fix.md

 # Compile TypeScript.
 Compilation will fail, this is expected.
 But it will compile 'scripts/prettier-swagger-plugin', which is what we need.
 npx tsc

+# As of 5/25/2023, the prettier version should be 2.1.2
+npx prettier --version

 # Run 'prettier --check' to verify the problems can be reproduced locally
 npx prettier --check **/*.json